+There are many lessons to be learned from the participants, both the Sharks and the people pitching their business, of the television show called Shark Tank which is currently airing on ABC.
 Both the Sharks and the business people pitching their business offer valuable insights.
 Let’s start with the ‘Preview Episode’ that aired on March 20, 2011 and repeated on August 5, 2011.
-We’re thankful for ABC offering the show through their website, and happy to see that they have sensibly inserted some advertising to generate some revenue.

 Luckily for Jonathan, Barbara Corcoran wanted to make some money.
 So Corcoran decided to rope Daymond back in, because she needs Daymond’s expertise to make the product work.
 They quickly worked out a deal.
 Many lessons on display here, but we’ll stick with: Learn to Listen when negotiating.
 Jonathan needed to slow down his mind and not blurt the first reaction to everything, as he showed that his first read and reactions to Daymond’s input were totally incorrect.
 Lucky for Jonathan that Barbara saved him, otherwise, it did not seem like Daymond would reach back out on his own to make an offer after saying he was out.